Job Specification

 collected during the course of an investigation.

-Ability to oversee programs in the training of proper techniques
+Ability to oversee the training of others in the assertiveness

-of assertiveness methods to be utilized properly in a confined
+techniques and methods utilized in a confined work environment

-work environment with persons of varying ethnic and language
+with persons of varying ethnic and language backgrounds,

 Ability to establish and maintain cooperative relationships with